 Heatmaps were then used to find the most statistically significant areas that are predictive of future price movement on unseen data.

-All performance figures in this guide are based on historical testing - applying each system's live rules to actual market data.
 The testing periods differ by market: gold and silver data extends back to 2001, gold and silver miners to 2010 and 2014 respectively, and Bitcoin to 2018.

 Now it’s time to check out each of your individual models, so you know what to expect from each one and choose which ones work best for your requirements.